The Revitalizing Power of Breathing

 The respiratory and cardiovascular systems provide and properly distribute oxygen to the cellular mitochondria, where it serves as the terminal electron acceptor in the oxidative phosphoralization process and the formation of cellular ATP.
 All human performance, energy, and function is based on appropriate tissue oxygenation.

 Endurance, the ability to sustain vigorous effort, is substantiated by the ability of the heart and lungs to supply oxygen to the working muscles (1).
-Although many factors have an impact, endurance and human working capacity end when the cardiovascular and pulmonary systems can no longer keep up with the demands for oxygen.
+Although many factors have an impact, endurance, and human working capacity end when the cardiovascular and pulmonary systems can no longer keep up with the demands for oxygen.

-In addition, the structural and functional integrity of brain and viscera are profoundly dependent on regular oxygen supply.
+In addition, the structural and functional integrity of the brain and viscera are profoundly dependent on regular oxygen supply.
 Any disturbance of this supply can be life threatening.

 OXYGEN AND DISEASE

-The world famous Dr. Arthur Guyton theorized that all chronic pain, suffering and diseases are caused from a lack of oxygen at the cellular level (2).
-Lack of cellular oxygen is termed hypoxia.
 Hypoxia has been implicated in central nervous system pathology in a number of disorders including cancer, heart disease, stroke, and various other neurodegenerative diseases (3).
 Among other diseases, regions of low oxygen tension are commonly found in malignant tumors and are associated with increased frequency of tumor invasion and metastasis (3)

-Consider this: The average human being breaths between 12 – 18 breaths a minute.
-That equates to 18,000 to 26,000 breaths every 24 hours.
 It has been suggested that at rest we should consume 6 breaths in a minute to supply our needs.
-The extra activity involved in our short, shallow breathing habits is robbing us of precious energy, producing toxic waste products and promoting disease in our bodies.
+The extra activity involved in our short, shallow breathing habits is robbing us of precious energy, producing toxic waste products, and promoting disease in our bodies.

 PREDICTING DEATH RATES:

 Dr. Schunemann actually found in a long-term study that lung function predicts mortality rates.
 He explains, “The lung is a primary defense organism against environmental toxins.
 It could be that impaired pulmonary function could lead to decreased tolerance against these toxins.
-Researchers also have speculated that decreased pulmonary function could underlie an increase in oxidative stress from free radicals, and we know that oxidative stress plays a role in the development of many diseases.(4)”

-Dr. Wendell Hendricks,(Two-time Nobel Laureate, Winner of the Nobel Prize for Cancer Research, Hendricks Research Foundation) said the following.
+Dr. Wendell Hendricks, (Two-time Nobel Laureate, Winner of the Nobel Prize for Cancer Research, Hendricks Research Foundation) said the following.
 “Cancer is a condition within the body where the oxidation has become so depleted that the body cells have degenerated beyond physiological control.

 Similarly, the true cause of allergy is lowered the oxidation process within the body, causing the affected individual to be sensitive to foreign substances entering the body.
 Only when the oxidation mechanism is restored to its original high state of efficiency can the sensitivity be eliminated.”